How to Use COUNTIF for Unique Text (8 Easiest Ways)

 Using SUM & COUNTIF Function to Count Unique Text (Only Occurred Once)

-In the ISTEXT function, I selected the range B4:B13 as a value.
-If the cell value is text, it will return TRUE otherwise FALSE.
+In the ISTEXT function, we selected the range B4:B13 as the value.
+If the cell value is text, it will return TRUE.
+Otherwise, it returns FALSE.

-7. Using SUMPRODUCT & FREQUENCY Functions to Count Unique Text
+Method 7 – Using SUMPRODUCT and FREQUENCY Functions to Count Unique Text

-⏩ In cell E4, type the following formula.
+• In cell E4, use the following formula.

 =SUMPRODUCT(--(FREQUENCY(MATCH(B4:B13,B4:B13,0),ROW(B4:B13)-ROW(B4)+1)>0))